Driving Under the Influence in Illinois

 Is DUI a Traffic Offense or a Criminal Offense?

-Driving under the influence of alcohol or drugs is both a traffic offense and a criminal offense.
-This means that DUI offenders will face both criminal penalties and traffic law penalties for a DUI conviction.
+Driving under the influence of alcohol or drugs is both a traffic and criminal offense.
+This means that DUI offenders will face criminal and traffic law penalties for a DUI conviction.
 Because DUI is considered a serious offense, drivers face a statutory summary suspension of their driver’s license.

 The suspension periods increase depending on the number of previous DUI convictions you have in the past five years.
-If it is your second offense, you will face statutory summary suspension for one year.
+You will face statutory summary suspension for one year if it is your second offense.
 This administrative suspension increases to three years for a third offense.

 It is possible to apply for a restricted license with an alcohol ignition interlock device (IID) installed on your vehicle.
 However, this becomes more difficult if you have prior DUI convictions.